gao-sun/eul/README.md

 ### App Store

 Search `eul` or [click here](https://apps.apple.com/us/app/eul/id1537133867) to view in App Store.

+Note:

-Some features are disabled since the removal of all SMC calls.
+1. Some features are disabled due to the removal of all SMC calls.
+2. The version is out-dated.

 ### Release Notes